floybix/floybix.github.io/_posts/2014-11-13-local-inhibition.md

 radius)_, because as columns are inhibited they are removed and ignored.
 The performance depends on distributional properties of the input.
 Also the stimulus threshold works to reduce the problem size.
-In one test I ran on Comportex, the local algorithm was about 30X slower than a simple sort.
+In one (fairly arbitrary) test I ran on Comportex, the local algorithm was about 30X slower than a simple sort.
 However, usually the inhibition step is not the slowest part of a time step in Comportex; rather, learning on proximal synapses takes longer.